-

 If you're buying a vehicle from an individual (not a dealer) located within South Dakota, or if you're selling your vehicle to another individual, no matter where they live, we'll show you how to handle the titling procedures in this section.

 Also, remember that all new and used vehicles driven on public roads in South Dakota need to be registered.
-See our numerous registration sections for details on how to do this, and just pick the section that applies to your type of vehicle (car, motorcycle, boat, or RV).
+See our numerous registration sections for details on how to do this, and just pick the section that applies to your type of vehicle ( car, motorcycle, or boat).

 Buying a Vehicle

-For starters, you'll need to verify that there aren't any liens on the vehicle you're interested in buying.
-You can do this by taking a look at the title's lien release section.
+For starters, you'll need to verify there aren't any liens on the vehicle you're interested in buying.
+You can do this by taking a look at the title's lien-release section.
 You'll need to get a lien release if there is an active lien, or else you could wind up in a legal mess.

 Also, the lien release needs to be attached to the title, unless the county treasurer marks the release on the title.

-You'll need to obtain your title at the county treasurer's office where you live.
+You'll need to obtain your title at the South Dakota county treasurer's office where you live.

-You'll also have to complete an Application for Motor Vehicle Title and Registration.
-(The forms are available online, or at the county treasurer's office.)
+You'll also have to complete an Application for Motor Vehicle Title and Registration (Form MV-608).
+You may also obtain the format your local county treasurer's office.
 Chances are, you will have already done this if you're also registering your vehicle.

 Make sure that your title has been correctly assigned to you by the seller.
 Also, be sure that both you and the seller have filled in the "retail sale" section of the title.

-You'll also need to have a completed bill of sale.
-(For information about this sort of form, see our Bill of Sale section.)
-It's a good idea to use the state's version, as that way, you'll be sure to record all the data, such as sale date, purchase price, buyer information, description of vehicle, and the seller's signature, required by the state.
+You'll also need to have a completed Bill of Sale (Form MV-016).
+For information about this sort of form, see our Bill of Sale section.
+It's a good idea to use the state's version, that way, you'll be sure to record all the data, such as sale date, purchase price, buyer information, description of vehicle, and the seller's signature, required by the state.

-Attach all the completed forms to the application, and present it to the county treasurer.
+Attach all the completed forms to the application, and present it to your local South Dakota county treasurer.

 Penalties